tkn-tub/ns3-gym/src/dsr/doc/dsr.rst

 ***********

 The model is not fully compliant with :rfc:`4728`.
-As an example, Dsr fixed size header has been extended and it is four octects longer then the RFC specification.
+As an example, Dsr fixed size header has been extended and it is four octets longer then the RFC specification.
 As a consequence, the DSR headers can not be correctly decoded by Wireshark.

 The model full compliance with the RFC is planned for the future.